Frequently Asked Questions

 What about my dog's food and bed/bedding and toys?

-Please mark the food container or bag with your dogs name.
+Please label the food container or bag with your dogs name.

 We do not accept beds, blankets, toys or anything else for your pet unless you want to donate it to Doggie Minder.
 We have everything that we need for the dogs.